Holmes Center for School Partnerships and Educator Preparation

 Master of Education

 K-12 Education in Special Education – one-year intensive program.
-Students interested in obtaining General Special Education Certification may do so upon completion of their undergraduate Teacher Certification program.
+Students interested in obtaining Special Education licensure may do so upon completion of their undergraduate Teacher Certification program.
 Applications to the one-year intensive program must be submitted to Admissions by April 15 of that year.
 Students interested in pursuing this program must be accepted into the program following a completed application package, a formal interview process, and a final acceptance by Admissions.
-Further information can be found on the University website or by calling Coordinator of Special Education Ann Berry at (603) 535-2913 or via e-mail at firstname.lastname@example.org
+Further information can be found on the University website or by contacting the Coordinator of Special Education.

-All departmental programs require early and continual professional clinical experiences in schools, culminating in an Internship in Teaching.
-In order for teacher candidates to participate in clinical experiences in diverse settings that are essential for their development as teachers and required for accreditation, teacher candidates must be willing and able to travel outside of the Plymouth area beyond walking distances.
+All departmental programs require early and continual professional clinical experiences in schools, culminating in the Internship in Teaching.
+The culminating field experience for a single-level endorsement (K-6, 5-12) is typically one semester.
+The culminating field experience for K–12 licensure is typically two eight-week experiences (one at the primary level and one at the secondary level).
+In order for teacher candidates to participate in clinical experiences in diverse settings that are essential for their development as teachers and required for accreditation and state approval, teacher candidates must be willing and able to travel outside of the Plymouth area beyond walking distance.
 All Internship in Teaching candidates should plan for and be able to secure their own transportation by the junior year.
+The Holmes Center partners with schools and school districts in placing interns.

 Additional Coursework during an Internship

-Enrolling in additional courses during an internship in teaching is highly discouraged; however, candidates who wish to take a course during their internship must obtain permission from the coordinator of internships and their program coordinator.
-Overload regulations regarding eligibility and fees apply to candidates carrying more than a total of 17 credit hours in the internship semester; see Overload Fees in the Tuition and Fees section.
+Enrolling in additional courses during an internship in teaching is highly discouraged; however, candidates who wish to take a course during their internship must obtain permission from the Holmes Center and their program coordinator.
+Overload regulations regarding eligibility and fees apply to candidates carrying more than a total of 18 credit hours in the internship semester; see Overload Fees in the Tuition and Fees section.

 Certification Programs, Educator and Specialist – Advanced Degrees